 There are no rules for funding litigations.
 Parties can fund litigations and a third party funder is not liable for the costs incurred by the other side.
 Third party funding is not widely used in Japan.

-Although theoretically there are no limitations on third party funding, it should be noted that it is illegal for a person who is not a licensed lawyer or a legal professional corporation to intermediate between a client and a lawyer in relation to any lawsuit in exchange for compensation (Attorney Act, Articles 72 and 77(3)).
+Although theoretically there are no limitations on third party funding, depending on the scheme of the funding, it may be contrary to the Attorney Act.
+For example, it should be noted that it is illegal for a person who is not a licensed lawyer or a legal professional corporation to intermediate between a client and a lawyer in relation to any lawsuit in exchange for compensation (Attorney Act, Articles 72 and 77(3)).